Siftah/get_iplayer/installer.md

 #### Notes

+* `perlfiles.zip` will contain the Perl core libraries (as determined by PAR::Packer), plus the additional modules specified above.
+However, `make-perlfiles.cmd` strips some large files from the "unicore" package in order to save space.
+These files are input and test files for generation of Unicode character tables and are not required for `get_iplayer`.

 * Subsequent invocations of `make-installer.cmd` will use an existing `perlfiles.zip` if it is found in the current directory.
 To force the Perl support archive to be completely rebuilt, add `/makeperl` to the command:

 	`C:\installer\build>C:\installer\get_iplayer\windows\make-installer /makeperl`